Don Bradman: Cancellation of South Africa tour

 Sobers, a West Indian cricketer, was regarded as perhaps the greatest cricketing all-rounder of all time, and was reportedly admired by Bradman – who had helped get Sobers out to play in South Australia the previous decade.

 When Bradman returned to Australia later in the year, and in the absence of any intervention by the Australian Government to prevent the tour, he argued to the other members of the Australian Cricket Board that they should cancel the tour.
-On behalf of the Board, Bradman made a one-line statement to the press: "We will not play them [South Africa] until they choose a team on a non-racial basis.".
+On behalf of the Board, Bradman made a one-line statement to the press: "We will not play them [South Africa] until they choose a team on a non-racial basis."

 At the time, many disapproved of Bradman's decision to cancel to the tour.
-Vorster unsurprisingly decried the decision, calling it one by "anarchists, communists and fellow travellers".
-Even Australian Prime Minister William McMahon expressed regret at the decision, saying it had been wanted by a "great many Australians".
-Meanwhile, some Australian newspapers lamented that "a small violent group of trouble-makers has won the day" and that "Bradman had 'conced[ed] defeat without a ball being bowled".
+Vorster decried the decision, calling it one by "anarchists, communists and fellow travellers".
+Even Australian Prime Minister William McMahon expressed regret at the decision, saying the tour had been wanted by a "great many Australians".
+Meanwhile, some Australian newspapers lamented that "a small violent group of trouble-makers has won the day" and that "Bradman had conced[ed] defeat without a ball being bowled".
 The decision was, however, praised in other media, and was well received by anti-apartheid activists in South Africa.
 Those who appreciated Bradman's decision included a then-imprisoned Nelson Mandela.
-After Bradman's death, Mandela prasied him on public television – stating that "he was a hero, a true hero".
+After Bradman's death, Mandela praised him on public television – stating that "he was a hero, a true hero".

 Although Bradman became unwell and died before the two could meet, Australian Prime Minister Malcolm Fraser gifted Mandela a signed bat from the cricketer, which read: "To Nelson Mandela – in recognition of a great, unfinished innings".